News

 03/2019

-Honglie attended APS March Meeting 2019 in Boston and gave a presentation titled “Time-resolved second harmonic generation polarimetry study of elemental tellurium”.
-Abstract can be found here.
+Honglie attended APS March Meeting 2019 in Boston and gave a presentation titled “Time-resolved second harmonic generation polarimetry study of elemental tellurium” with abstract here.

 03/2019